paul-hammant/tbd/content/vcs-choices/index.md

 #### No Code Review

-Perforce does not have code-review features integrated into its server daemon.
-By customizing a GitSwarm (Gitlab) 'side install', Perforce now has a code review capability.
-It also has it with an alternate side-install called just Swarm (an slightly older product), that doesn't not offer the Git capability of GitSwarm.
+Perforce does not have code-review features integrated into its traditional server daemon.
+By customizing a modified Gitlab called GitSwarm 'side install', Perforce now has a code review capability.
+It also has it with an alternate side-install called just Swarm (a slightly older product), that doesn't not offer the Git capability of GitSwarm, but does add in much of the team-ware features like code review.

 ### Git Fusion